r00tmebaby/r00tmebaby/README.md

 - ⚡ Fun fact: ...
 -->

-### Hi there 👋 Welcome to my page, enjoy your day and make sure to star any project you use 😄
+### Hi there 👋 and welcome to my page, enjoy your day and make sure to star any project you use 😄

 <hr>